weewx/weewx/docs_src/hardware/fousb.md

 ## Data format {id=fousb_data_format}

 The 10xx/20xx consoles have a data format that is different from the 30xx consoles.
-All of the consoles recognize wind, rain, temperature, and humidity from the same instrument clusters.
+All the consoles recognize wind, rain, temperature, and humidity from the same instrument clusters.
 However, some instrument clusters also include a luminosity sensor.
 Only the 30xx consoles recognize the luminosity and UV output